discoveryjs/discovery-cli/README.md

 * `name` – name of the model (used in title)
 * `version` – version of the model, can be used in app header when specified
 * `description` – description of the model, can be used in app header when specified
+* `icon` – path to icon image of the model, can be used in app header when specified
 * `meta` – any data (should be serializable to JSON) that will be available in model's `setup.js`
 * `data` – function which returns `any | Promise<any>` or path to a module (CommonJS or ESM) that exports such a function as default.
 Result of the function is using for a model; must be serializable to JSON (i.e. have no cyclic references for now)
 * `encodings` – path to a module that exposes an array of encoding configurations for transforming payload data on loading into JavaScript values.
 This option has an effect only if supported by Discovery.js (added in version `1.0.0-beta.83`).